Getting Your Security Deposit Back

 When you move in, your landlord will ask for some type of deposit.
 Whatever it's called, the law treats this initial payment as security deposit subject to California Civil Code Section 1950.5.

-According to this state law:
+to this state law:

 No matter what its called, the total amount the landlord can charge for all the deposits (including last months rent) is twice the amount of one months rent for an unfurnished place or three times one months rent for a furnished place.

-Protecting Your Deposit When Moving In
+Your Deposit When Moving In

-Take some of these basic precautions when you move in.
 Many tenants end up going to Small Claims Court to get their deposits back and these precautions can give you needed evidence.

 Get an itemized receipt for your deposit.
 This receipt will identify each charge ( for example, pet deposit, last months rent, cleaning fees, etc.).

 The law stipulates that a landlord do a pre-move-out inspection with you, let you fix identified deficiencies and limits what can be withheld.
-It also says how long the landlord has to return your money and what he must do to justify any withholding.
+It also says how long the landlord has to return your money and what s/he must do to justify any withholding.

 According to California Civil Code Section 1950.5: